 The project was recently recognized as the finalist for Best CIS Implementation in CS Week's annual Expanding Excellence Awards.

 The full story is chock-full of great tips on change management and implementation excellence.
-You can hear it directly from EPCOR when you download the webcast (ASUG membership required).
+You can hear it directly from EPCOR when you view the webinar on-demand.